soonhp/Collaborative_fltering_recommendation_system_based_on_improved/README.md

 Paper Link : https://link.springer.com/article/10.1007/s12652-023-04647-0

-The first author uploads the experimental code for this study through this repository.
+The first author uploaded the experimental code for this study through this repository.

 ## The main contributions of this study are summarized as follows:
 - We proposed strategies to address each limitation of Rating_Jaccard to obtain better extensions of Jaccard similarity.